-2.25 C401 Internship
+2.20 C401 Internship

 Prerequisites.
 In principle, all prior courses.
-In practice, internship-dependent.
+In practice, internship-dependent, which may be covered under C305 (Sec.
+2.19).

 Attributions.
 Core; L, S

 Rationale, Outlook, Purpose, Objectives, and Goals.
 Internship is the pinnacle of the Master of Technology (M.Tech.)
 Programme in Modeling and Simulation.
 The purpose of the internship is for the students to get in-depth exposure and experience in addressing challenging, real-life problems through M&S methods.